Yoshida Kanetomo: Yoshida Shinto

-The early period Shinto school founded by Kanetomo was called Genpon-Sōgen Shinto ("Shinto of the Original Founder"), also known as Yuiitsu Shintō ("Only one Shintō").
-Prior to Kanetomo, the understanding and practice of Shinto was intermingled with Buddhism.
+The early period Shinto school founded by Kanetomo was called Genpon-Sōgen Shinto ("Shinto of the Original Founder"), also known as Yuiitsu Shintō ("One-and-only Shintō").
+Prior to Kanetomo, the understanding and practice of Shinto was intermingled with Japanese Buddhism.
 Sanetomo invested a lifetime in a process of disentangling what were thereafter construed as the two distinct entities.

 Inverted honji suijaku

 The term honji suijaku expresses a Japanese Buddhist theory according to which a perceived Shinto kami is the manifestation of a Buddhist god.
 This theory proposed and presumed that the resulting dual entity would necessarily have a fundamental Buddhist core, and that any Shinto aspect was secondary.